BedrockStreaming/tech.bedrockstreaming.com/_posts/2022-09-12-captioning-in-the-streaming-world.md

 ### Subtitles for the Deaf and Hard of Hearing

-Subtitles for the Deaf and Hard of Hearing, known as SDH, are some sort of combination between subtitles and closed captions.
-They can be in the same language of the video original audio and bring some additional non-spoken information (speaker identification, sound effects etc.) and/or be translated.
+Subtitles for the Deaf and Hard of Hearing, known as SDH, are a combination between subtitles and closed captions.
+They can be in the same language of the video original audio and bring some additional non-spoken information (speaker identification, sound effects, etc.) and/or be translated.
 This makes the content accessible for the deaf and hard of hearing who can read and understand foreign languages.

 ### Open Captions